JarkkoPar/GodotSingleBoardComputer/README.md

 The base node for I2C devices with generic interfaces to interact with an I2C device.
 Under this node you will find specific device nodes.
 All I2C devices need the index of the i2c device file and the address of the device.
 While you can type in the address as hexadecimal, it will show up in the inspector as an integer.
 The derived I2C device nodes will have additional properties depending on the device in question.

+### GpioDevice

+The base node for various gpio-pin using devices that do not use a specific protocol.

 ### AdcDevice

 The base node for Analog-to-digital converter devices built-in to the SBC.
 If there are ADC pins on the SBC, you can use the device nodes derived from this to interface with them.